Understanding the Sourdough Bread Process

 - 1:00 pm Score: Turn the loaf out onto a piece of parchment paper and use a bread lame or a sharp knife to score it however you like.
 I typically just make one big slash down the middle.

 - 1:00 pm Bake: Transfer the dough on the parchment paper carefully into your hot dutch oven or oven safe pot that is at least 4 qts in size.
-Place the lid on top and place it on the center rack of the oven.
-Turn the temperature down to 425 F (220 C).
-And bake with the lid on for 35 minutes.
+Place the lid on top and place it on the center rack of the oven and bake with the lid on 450 F (230 C) for 30 minutes.
 Take the lid off and bake the loaf for 15-20 more minutes until you reach your desired color.

 - Cool: Allow the bread to cool on a cooling rack for at the very least 1 hour before slicing it.
 Preferably let it cool for 4-12 hours for the best flavor, texture, and to prevent it from staling too quickly.